 - More and more superhuman adventurers begin to appear.
 The fact that some of them claimed their powers were “magic” caused worldwide belief in magic to begin to rise.

 - Several Polish metahumans are slaughtered by the Germans during the Blitzkrieg.
-The world is shocked by footage of an unnamed metahuman vaporized to a skeleton by an energy blast from a German metahuman, and the general public realizes what the advent of metahumans would mean to warfare.
+The world is shocked by footage of an unnamed metahuman vaporized to a skeleton by an energy blast from a German metahuman.
+The general public realizes what the advent of metahumans would mean to warfare.

-- The first Champion, now believed to be an artificial being like the current one, shows himself to be vulnerable to radiation, as he dies while escorting the Enola Gay.
+- The first Champion, now believed to be an artificial being like the current one, shows himself to be vulnerable to radiation.
+He dies while escorting the Enola Gay.